Consumer medicine information

 Dolased given to the mother during labour can cause breathing problems and signs of withdrawal in the newborn.

-If you take too much Dolased
+If you take too much (overdose)

-If you or someone else receive too much (overdose), and experience one or more of the symptoms below, immediately call triple zero (000) for an ambulance.
+If you or someone else receive too much (overdose), and experience one or more of the symptoms below call triple zero (000) for an ambulance.
 Keep the person awake by talking to them or gently shaking them every now and then.
 You should follow the above steps even if someone other than you have accidentally used Dolased that was prescribed for you.
 If someone takes an overdose they may experience one or more of the following symptoms:

-• slow, unusual or difficult breathing
+• Slow, unusual or difficult breathing

-• drowsiness, dizziness or unconsciousness
+• Drowsiness, dizziness or unconsciousness

-• slow or weak heartbeat
+• Slow or weak heartbeat

-• nausea or vomiting
+• Nausea or vomiting

-• convulsions or fits.
+• Convulsions or fits

-• phone the Poisons Information Centre
+• phone the Poisons Information Centre (by calling 13 11 26), or

 • contact your doctor, or